koeltv/databaseManager/README.md

 # Database Manager Project

-Currently using a fork of org.xerial:sqlite-jdbc, wait for solved issue for deployement

 The goal of this project is to have a support to be able to practice the different database-related languages that are studied in [NF16](https://moodle.utt.fr/course/view.php?id=1507) at the [University of Technologies of Troyes (UTT)](https://utt.fr).